BayAreaMetro/Spatial-Analysis-Mapping-Projects/Project-Documentation/Transit-Oriented-Communities/readme.md

 The proposed TOC policy will apply in the follow areas:

-- PDAs or TRAs within the half-mile station/stop/terminal area of existing or planned **fixed-guideway transit**.
+- PDAs or select TRAs within the half-mile station/stop/terminal area of existing or planned **fixed-guideway transit**.
 - Fixed-guideway transit:
     - Regional rail: BART, Caltrain
     - Light Rail Transit: Muni Metro, VTA